-Until 6pm on Thursday 30 November, donations made to the ENO Harewood Artists programme will be matched, making them twice as valuable to ENO.
-The ENO Harewood Artists programme enables 12 exceptionally talented singers to perform with ENO while receiving specialist coaching, support and guidance for 2-3 years and is funded entirely through donations.
-Support opera’s rising stars and see your donation’s value doubled.
-Find out more about the Harewood Artists and the 2017 Match Campaign.
+At ENO we are committed to nurturing talent.
+The ENO Harewood Artists programme enables exceptionally talented singers to perform with ENO while receiving specialist coaching, support and guidance for 2-3 years and is funded entirely through donations.
+Support opera’s rising stars.

 In the second in this series, scroll down as a selection of ENO Harewood Artists past and present recall their most memorable moments on the programme.